JorritKeijzer/kadaster-demo/README.md

 Mopsus (by altum.ai) is a platform for real estate data.
 It has an api that provides WOZ info and value, sustainability advice, Kadaster data, and other relevant data the Kadaster api provides.

 The API service is quite expensive.
 Pay per use is 0,47EUR per credit.
+There are other payment plans but all quite expensive.

 ## Example request